 \end{itemize}

-Taking advantage of the synergy with deep ground-based AO IFU observations, this work showcases the crucial role that JWST can play in investigating key galaxy formation and evolution processes at cosmic noon.
-Moreover, the successful case of \target presented in this work paves the way to similar analyses of larger samples of galaxies at cosmic noon with available spectroscopy from JWST and ground-based IFU facilities, thus enabling an accurate and complete, resolved characterization of the ISM and stellar population properties.
-Moreover, the discovery of the deeply obscured yet star-forming nature of the bulge of \target underscores the importance of future high-resolution mm continuum observations with ALMA to detect obscured star formation activity in the bulge, and thus to pin down its current growth rate.
+Taking advantage of the synergy between deep ground-based AO IFU observations, this work showcases the crucial role that JWST can play in investigating key galaxy formation and evolution processes at cosmic noon.
+Moreover, the successful analysis of \target presented in this work paves the way for similar studies of larger samples of galaxies at cosmic noon, leveraging available spectroscopy from JWST and ground-based IFU facilities.
+This will enable an accurate, complete, and resolved characterization of the ISM and stellar population properties.
+Moreover, the discovery of the deeply obscured yet star-forming bulge in \target underscores the importance of future high-resolution millimeter continuum observations with ALMA.
+Such observations would detect obscured star formation activity in the bulge and pin down its current growth rate.

 \begin{appendix}